Senegal seeks French, Chinese help as water crisis hits capital

 Unlike many other countries in the region, Senegal has enjoyed decades of political stability and Dakar has become a major regional hub for West Africa.

-However, the government has struggled to keep up with rapid urbanization and the water shortages have brought to the fore simmering frustrations, especially in poor neighborhoods.
+However, the government has struggled to keep up with rapid urbanisation and the water shortages have brought to the fore simmering frustrations, especially in poor neighbourhoods.

-Groups of protesters took to the streets this week, burning tires and demanding water.
+Groups of protesters took to the streets this week, burning tyres and demanding water.
 Some threw stones at security forces, who responded with tear gas.

 "How can we stay for two weeks without water?" said 27-year-old carpenter Amadou Sow in Dakar.
 "If the government can't solve something as simple as the water supply, how can they solve more complex problems?"

-Across much of the capital, residents are now forced to line up at wells and water trucks in neighborhoods whose taps have run dry.
+Across much of the capital, residents are now forced to line up at wells and water trucks in neighbourhoods whose taps have run dry.

 Sall came to power last year promising to fight corruption and improve basic services such as water and power.